programaker-project/Programaker-Core/README.md

-# What is Plaza?
+# What is Programaker?

-Plaza is the project behind [PrograMaker](https://programaker.com).
+Programaker is the project behind [PrograMaker.com](https://programaker.com).
 It has the goal of enabling anyone to build anything, without the need for code, servers or technical expertise.

-Plaza programs are not run on your computer.
+Programaker's programs are not run on your computer.
 Thus, it is especially suited for simple tasks that don't require a lot of computing power but that must run contiguously, for example:
 * Chat bots
 * Connections between services
 * Scheduled tasks

-Plaza is programmed using MIT's Scratch language.
-Through it, and Plaza's distributed computer, the steps to create a new program are:
+Programaker can be programmed using MIT's Scratch language (more in progress).
+Through it, and Programaker's distributed computer, the steps to create a new program are:
 * Open a new program in your web browser
 * Configure the program steps
 * Press run